IceFireCode/SmellyRover/NOTES.md

 ## 🍅 Pomodoro 4

 [x] use enum in executeCommands
+[x] oops, improve getCommandFromString
 [ ] think what is better: move away from Position class or move behaviour there?
 [ ] create function to update direction
+[ ] oops, Position is not using the Direction enum yet

 ## 🍅 Pomodoro 5